nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 todoApp
 - models // Schemas for database objects
 --- Todo.js // Todo schema
-- views // Our Jade files
+- views // Our Jade files (template engine that compiles to HTML)
 - controllers // Routes and other application logic (APIs, etc).
 --- main.js // Main controller file
 - public // Files that the client can access, (like public_html in Apache)